 The viewfinder is of the direct optical type.
 Unless you are very close, I suppose most would consider it accurate enough.
 It’s no Leica,…nor does the price point reflect that.
 While a little weird, and may be of concern to some, is keep track of how far to wind the film.
 Little windows show the frame numbering imprinted on the back of all 120 film.
 As an example, for the 6 x 12 format, you wind to ‘even’ frame numbers.
 (2, 4, 6, 8, 10, and 12) For some, this just adds to the camera’s charm.
 For others,…not.
 The number depends on the mask you’ve inserted. (and which little window you use) I’ve probably made it sound more complicated than it is.
 They have recently added a 35mm mask.

 It’s not that easy to get a good exposure on this camera.
 And I can’t seem to find out if it has a trigger voltage limit.
 There are old flashes that have high trigger voltages.
 I would stick to the old Nikons and Canons with an auto mode. (thyristor) No TTL here.
 Go here to find trigger voltages of flashes.

-The lenses are plastic, so don’t expect Zeiss like output.
-And the corners are very soft with all lenses. 🙁
+The lenses are glass, but light.
+So don’t expect Nikkor AI-S build quality or Zeiss like output.
+And the corners are very soft with all lenses. 😒

 Still, the coolest thing about the Lomo Belair is the Instax Wide film back.
 I can see doing some really creative things.
 In fact, I think Lomo should think about making some simple backs for a Hassy or Mamiya or “?” for the Instax film.
 I don’t know about everyone else, but I’d buy them.
-Any entrepreneurs out there?
-6 x 12 Belair Camera
+Any entrepreneurs out there? (see update on that) 6 x 12 Belair Camera